raul23/SimulRPi/docs/README_docs.rst

 channel 22 toggles between on and off when a key is pressed.

-Also, the color of the LEDs can be customized as you can see here where the LED on Channel 22 is colored differently from the others.
+Also, the color of the LEDs can be customized as you can see here where the LED on channel 22 is colored differently from the others.

 .. important::